meuliano/ML_Credit_Card_Fraud_Detection/README.md

 <h1 align = center>Credit Card Fraud Detection Using Logistic Regression and Support Vector Machines</h1>

+## Overview
+Main code is FraudDection.ipynb
+Old code used to develop this file is stored in the Development folder.

 ## Requirements:
 - pandas
 - numpy